⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 MetricValueDescription

-P/E Ratio (TTM)5.17Measures the current share price relative to its trailing twelve-month earnings per share, indicating how much investors are willing to pay for each dollar of earnings.
+P/E Ratio (TTM)4.04Compares the company's current share price to its earnings per share over the past twelve months, indicating how much investors are willing to pay for each dollar of earnings.

-Price/Sales (TTM)5.37Compares the company's market capitalization to its revenue over the past twelve months, often used for companies with inconsistent earnings or in early growth stages.
+Price/Sales (TTM)3.26Compares the company's market capitalization to its revenue over the past twelve months, indicating how much investors are willing to pay for each dollar of sales.

-Return on Equity (TTM)0.28Measures the profitability of a company in relation to the equity of its shareholders, showing how much profit the company generates for each dollar of shareholder equity.
+Return on Equity (TTM)0.28Measures the profitability of a company in relation to the equity of its shareholders, indicating how efficiently shareholder investments are being used to generate profits.

 ⚠️ Extended Disclaimer & Important Information AI-Generated Content: This research report has been prepared using artificial intelligence technology.
 While we strive for accuracy and rely on sources believed to be reliable, AI-generated content may contain errors, omissions, or outdated information.
 Not Investment Advice: This report is provided for informational and educational purposes only.
 Nothing contained herein constitutes investment advice, a recommendation to buy or sell any security, or financial advice of any kind.
 Investment Risks: Investing in securities involves substantial risk, including potential loss of principal.
 Past performance is not indicative of future results.
 Carefully consider your investment objectives, risk tolerance, and financial circumstances before making decisions.
 Conduct Your Own Research: You are strongly encouraged to conduct thorough research, perform due diligence, and consult with qualified financial, legal, and tax professionals before making investment decisions.
 By accessing and using this report, you acknowledge that you have read, understood, and agreed to this disclaimer.